 The artist claims to have lived through several lifetimes, and that 'art doesn’t come from life, it comes from living'.
 Rigorously perceptive, Xu Bing's thinking is one step ahead, prescient and alert as he anticipates society’s next move.
 A rarely cited and somewhat avant-garde example of this is a work produced alongside the former director of the University of Wisconsin-Madison’s Chazen Museum of Art, Russell Panczenko.
 Here, he created an installation piece based on the idea of cellphone-operated sex toys to overcome intimacy complicated by distance, well before such remote- and app-controlled vibrators were a thing – this was 2003.

 Dragonfly Eyes also does exactly this.
-Conceptualised and embarked upon years before the current climate of data breaches, Xu Bing taps into present-day social concerns and anticipates those on the horizon with arresting accuracy: in a post-surveillance age, anyone can be watching.
-Head to the UCCA for this historic showcase of one of most thought-provoking contemporary artists of a generation.
+Conceptualised and embarked upon years before the current climate of data breaches, this invasion of privacy is so current that it strikes to our very core.
+Xu Bing knew way before us that we live in a post-surveillance age: online, anyone can be watching.
+It is with this prescience that he remains one of the most thought-provoking contemporary artists of a generation.

 By Helena Poole